dmill-bz/gremlin-php/README.md

 ### Requirements

 First you'll need to install the required dependencies.
-Which is to say : [http://msgpack.org/ MsgPack].
+Which is to say : [MsgPack](http://msgpack.org/).

 Install MsgPack from git:
 <pre>git clone https://github.com/msgpack/msgpack-php.git